User Research

 Development

 Instead of assuming a product idea will be successful, companies should first focus on validating their product idea(s) in order to determine if it is useful for their targeted users.
 Companies should focus on validating idea(s) in order to determine their success rate.
-In this article, we will discuss the process of idea validation to prevent negative results, both from business and customer perspectives.
+In this article, we will discuss the process of idea validation checklist to prevent negative results, both from business and customer perspectives.

 Why Non-Validated Ideas are a Problem